PEREGRiNN: Penalized-Relaxation Greedy Neural Network Verifier: Introduction

-We used PeregriNN to verify the adversarial robustness of networks trained on MNIST~\cite{mnist} and CIFAR-10 \cite{cifar} datasets, as well as safety properties of a NN-controlled autonomous system.
-For MNIST, our experiments show that PeregriNN is on average 2.7$\times$ faster than Neurify~\cite{wang2018efficient} and 50$\times$ faster than Marabou~\cite{katz2019marabou} which are two state-of-the-art algorithms.
-It also proves 2 \% and 80 \% more properties than Neurify and Marabou on CIFAR dataset respectively.
-PeregriNN is also 1900$\times$ faster than SMC~\cite{ShoukrySMCSatisfiabilityModulo2018} for verifying the safety of NN controlled autonomous systems.
+Finally, we evaluated the performance of PEREGRiNN by using it to verify the adversarial robustness of networks trained on the MNIST~\cite{mnist} dataset.
+Our experiments show that PEREGRiNN is on average 1.4$\times$ faster than Neurify~\cite{wang2018efficient}, 1.35$\times$ faster than Venus~\cite{botoeva2020efficient}, 1.25$\times$ faster than nnenum~\cite{bak2020improved}, and 1.85$\times$ faster than Marabou~\cite{katz2019marabou}.
+It also proves 40 \%, 30 \%, 20\%, and 65 \% more properties than the other solvers, respectively.
+PEREGRiNN's unique convex penalty augmentations are also considered in ablation experiments to validate their benefits.